 ORION Wilderness Experience

 ORION (KINES 089 — Student Wilderness Experience) is our longest-running program of 19 years and is based at Penn State’s University Park campus.
-Two sessions are available for first-year students coming to University Park campus, and one summer session is available for incoming students admitted to all other Penn State campuses.
+One session is available for first-year students coming to University Park campus, and one summer session is available for incoming students admitted to all other Penn State campuses.
 Students go on a hiking adventure on central Pennsylvania trails for five days.